MrUltimateSpiderManMODDER/usm_debug_menu_beta_version/README.md

 Allows to switch between *all* available characters

-**NOTE**: `peter_parker` and `peter_hooded` are versions of peter without powers, used in the first missions of the game
+**NOTE**: `peter_parker` and `peter_hooded` are versions of peter without powers, used in the first missions of the game.

-### Options
+### Game

-Allows to modify in-game flags that controls certain behaviours
+Allows to modify in-game flags that controls certain behaviours.

-* Live in Glass House: disables the `Area unavailable` messages
+### DevOpt Flags

+There are list of flags options available

+Allows to modify flags that controls certain behaviours.

+### DevOpt Ints

+There are list of ints options available

+Allows to modify ints that controls certain behaviours.

 ### Script

-Access to in-game scripts that allow the player to tap into debug features
+Access to in-game scripts that allow the player to tap into debug features.

 ### Progression

-Set your progress to any point in the game
+Set your progress to any point in the game.

 ## Extending functionality